+During 2021, we completed three acquisitions that significantly expanded our ground transportation operations.
 On March 1, 2021, we acquired all of the issued and outstanding shares of Skelton Canada Inc. ("Skelton"), a leading transportation partner to the Canadian pharmaceutical and biologics industry for approximately \$107,306,000.
-As part of the same transaction, we acquired a 49% interest in Skelton USA Inc. ("Skelton USA", and together with Skelton, the "Skelton Companies"), whose wholly-owned subsidiary, Skelton Truck Lines, Inc., operates domestically in the United States, for cash consideration of approximately \$7,648,000.
+As part of the same transaction, we acquired a 49% interest in Skelton USA Inc. ("Skelton USA", and together with Skelton, the "Skelton Companies"), whose then wholly-owned subsidiary, Skelton Truck Lines, Inc., operates domestically in the United States, for cash consideration of approximately \$7,648,000.

-AHG financed the acquisitions of Skelton and Skelton USA through a combination of cash on hand and by drawing \$50,000,000 on its Revolving Facility and \$25,000,000 on its Term Facility, and by issuing 757,576 Subordinate Voting Shares valued at \$25,000,000 in the aggregate to the shareholders of the Skelton Companies.
+AHG financed the acquisitions of Skelton and Skelton USA through a combination of cash on hand and by drawing \$50,000,000 on its revolving facility (the "Revolving Facility") and \$25,000,000 on its term facility (the "Term Facility"), and by issuing 757,576 Subordinate Voting Shares valued at \$25,000,000 in the aggregate to the shareholders of the Skelton Companies.
 In connection with the acquisition of the Skelton Companies, AHG entered into an agreement with its lenders to increase the size of its Credit Facilities.
 The amended Credit Facilities consist of a Revolving Facility in the aggregate principal amount of up to \$100,000,000 and a Term Facility in the aggregate principal amount of up to \$50,000,000.
 The remaining terms and conditions of the Credit Facilities remain unchanged, except that they will mature and be due and payable on March 1, 2025.
+See "Material Contracts - Credit Facilities".